DataDog/browser-sdk/packages/logs/README.md

 ### Scrub sensitive data from your Browser logs

-If your Browser logs data contains sensitive information that need redacting, configure the Browser SDK to scrub sensitive sequences by using the `beforeSend` callback when you initialize the Browser Log Collector.
+If your Browser logs contain sensitive information that needs redacting, configure the Browser SDK to scrub sensitive sequences by using the `beforeSend` callback when you initialize the Browser Log Collector.

-This callback function gives you access to every event collected by the Browser SDK before they get sent to Datadog.
+The `beforeSend` callback function gives you access to each event collected by the Browser SDK before it is sent to Datadog, and lets you update commonly redacted properties.

-For example, redact email addresses from your web application URLs:
+For example, to redact email addresses from your web application URLs:

 #### NPM